Hyundai Kona Hybrid reliability & safety

 |Euro NCAP||Adult protection||Child protection||Safety assist|

-The Hyundai Kona Hybrid hasn’t specifically been crash-tested by Euro NCAP, however the petrol version has been put through its paces, giving the scores above.
+The Hyundai Kona Hybrid hasn’t specifically been crash-tested by Euro NCAP, however the petrol version was put through its paces in late 2017, giving the scores above.

 Hyundai Kona Hybrid reliability & problems

 The Kona Hybrid is too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it'll be anything other than a reliable car.
 There are no known issues affecting the petrol versions of the car and the Kona Electric, so the same is likely to be true for the Hybrid.

 Hyundai finished 22nd in our sister title Auto Express' 2019 Driver Power survey of the UK’s best manufacturers, falling from the 15th place is achieved the year before.